bigomics/omicsplayground-doc/methods.rst

 the top 1000 most varying genes, then reduced to 50 PCA dimensions before computing the t-SNE embedding.
 The perplexity heuristically set to 25% of the sample size or 30 at maximum, and 2 at minimum.
-Calculation was performed using the `Rtsne` R package.
+Calculation was performed using the `Rtsne` R package. az: Expand

 Uniform Manifold Approximation and Projection (UMAP) was computed using the top 1000 most varying genes, then reduced to 50 PCA